Jump ahead to:

 The other option was Multifocal lenses that would give me distance, close up and intermediate vision.
 With the possibility that I may need to have glasses to read, that is not unusual.

-I chose to go with Multifocal lenses.
-They did warn me that with Multifocal lenses some people do experience “haloing” when looking at car lights and streetlamps at night but that most people do adjust to this.
+I chose to go with Multifocal.
+They did warn me that with these lenses some people do experience “haloing” when looking at car lights and streetlamps at night but that most people do adjust to this.
 If I felt that I couldn’t live with the haloing then within the year I could have the Multifocal lenses replaced within the price of the initial surgery.

 Aftercare is very good too.
 As a part of the package for the operation, you get 12 months of care for your eyes.
 That includes the 24-hour test, one week later test, 3-month test and eyecare for 12 months after the operation.